uxlfoundation/oneAPI-spec/source/elements/dpcpp/source/index.rst

 .. [#redc] DPC++ requirement is for one dimensional reductions, single reduction variable support
 .. [#sga] DPC++ requirement is for sub-group algorithms that have equivalent group algorithms
 .. [#ea] DPC++ requirement does not include support for atomics in the generic address space
+.. [#aprop] DPC++ requirement is for the general property mechanism, and not specific properties within it

 Detailed API and Language Descriptions
 --------------------------------------